Posts

 Evaluating Your Suppliers

 Supply Chain Management can help you to weather the challenges that the world throws at us every day.
-As of this writing we are still feeling the adverse effects of the Covid19 pandemic.
-One of the unwanted side effects of this crisis has been the severe interruptions of our supply chains.
-Shortages ensued and prices rose starting a worldwide inflation spiral that has taken hold and threatens to be with us for a long time.
-When starting your business it is important to understand the supply chain issues and source materials (raw materials, components, finished goods, etc.) in a way that will mitigate your risks.
+During the Covid19 pandemic we experienced severe interruptions of our supply chains.
+Shortages ensued and prices rose starting a worldwide inflation spiral.
+It is important to understand the supply chain issues and source materials (raw materials, components, finished goods, etc.) in a way that will mitigate your risks.
 For starters, there are 2 competing philosophies.
 On the one hand, some researchers recommend that you select your best supplier, we will discuss supplier selection in a moment, and develop a strong, mutually beneficial relationship.
 The supplier will have reasonable stable volumes and will do its best to fulfill your orders first when goods are in short supply.
+At the same time you get leverage that allows you to negotiate better pricing.
+The other argument, and the one I tend to endorse is to build resiliency into the suppl...

 Management & Operations